 - 1. The format of each exam will be discussed in class. - 2.
 Exam grades are final, and there is no substitute work for your poor exam grade. - 3.
 The nature and topics of your written paper will be discussed in class - 4.
 It is your responsibility to read each and every chapter and assigned reading (if any) and attend all lectures. - 5.
-Lectures will not always cover material in your chapters.
-Lectures may cover topics and include materials that are not covered by your textbook.
-It is, therefore, imperative that you attend every class as your exams may include materials from the lectures that are not covered by your textbook. - 6.
-It is expected that students will display a professional attitude and behaviour.
+Lectures will not always cover the reading materials.
+Lectures may cover topics and include information that is not covered by your reading materials.
+Therefore, it is imperative that you attend every class as your exams may include materials from the lectures that are not covered by the reading materials.

+- 6. Students are expected to display a professional attitude and behaviour.
 These attitudes and behaviours are many and will be discussed in class.
 Any violation or misconduct may result in dismissal from the class. - 7.
-Talk to me if you have concerns or you are experiencing difficulties that may have a negative impact on your academic performance.
+Talk to me if you have concerns or if you are experiencing difficulties that may have a negative impact on your academic performance.